Debinha: Kansas City Current (2023–present)

 In January 2023, it was announced that she had signed a two-year contract with the Kansas City Current.
-She made her club debut off the bench against the Portland Thorns on April 1, 2023.
+She made her club debut off the bench against the Portland Thorns on 1 April 2023.
 She scored a club-record 9 goals in her first season with the Current, being named to the NWSL Team of the Month three times and the NWSL Best XI at the end of the season.

-On November 10, 2025, it was announced that Debinha was one of five finalists for the NWSL Midfielder of the Year award, along with midfield teammate Claire Hutton.
+On 10 November 2025, it was announced that Debinha was one of five finalists for the NWSL Midfielder of the Year award, along with midfield teammate Claire Hutton.
 Players from the Current made up one-third of all NWSL award nominees.

+On 29 July 2026, Debinha scored twice in a 5–1 win over Racing Louisville, equaling Lynn Biyendolo as the NWSL's all-time top scorer with 82 goals in all competitions (including 58 in the regular season, sixth all-time).